 Students who are tardy to school with the consent of their parent/guardian, but whose tardy does not fall under the reasons listed above under Excused Absences, shall be considered unexcused.
-Students should be in the classroom by the second bell in order to avoid being tardy for class.
-If a student needs to use the restroom between classes or has a locker issue they should report to the classroom first and get permission from the teacher.
-If a student does not report to the classroom and is marked tardy, the prior period teacher must write a pass to excuse them.
+Students should be in the classroom Students should be in the classroom <a href="https://doi.org/10.1001/journal.org/10.